This piece is almost identical with today’s Spectator Health article.

 Acupuncture may alleviate babies’ excessive crying Needling twice weekly for 2 weeks reduced crying time significantly

-This totally untrue.
+This is totally untrue.
 Here’s why.

 Luckily the Science Media Centre was on the case quickly: read their assessment.